lisp-mirror/clcon/doc/demo-tour.md

 Once you switched to editor, it is convenient to scroll through messages with Alt-F7/F8.

 Warning!
 Due to random positioning of windows, some views may be unpleasant to work with, so you might want to resize/reposition them manually.
-Your feedback and patches to solve this are welcome, see the debugger for a good sample.
+Your feedback and patches to solve this are welcome.

 Debugger and stepper
 ------